The views of this article are the perspective of the author and may not be reflective of Confessions of the Professions.

 Sample of reported job titles:

-Advanced Clinical Specialist, Clinical Services Director, Clinical Therapist, Clinician, Counselor, Family Therapist, Licensed Marriage and Family Therapist (LMFT), Marriage and Family Therapist (MFT), Psychotherapist, Therapist
+Clinical Therapist, Counselor, Family Therapist, Human Relations Counselor, Licensed Marriage and Family Therapist (LMFT), Licensed Professional Counselor (LPC), Marriage and Family Counselor, Marriage and Family Therapist (MFT), Outpatient Therapist, Play Therapist

 - Ask questions that will help clients identify their feelings and behaviors.

 - Develop and implement individualized treatment plans addressing family relationship problems, destructive patterns of behavior, and other personal issues.

 - Maintain case files that include activities, progress notes, evaluations, and recommendations.

 - Counsel clients on concerns, such as unsatisfactory relationships, divorce and separation, child rearing, home management, or financial difficulties.

 - Collect information about clients, using techniques such as testing, interviewing, discussion, or observation.

 - Confer with clients to develop plans for posttreatment activities.